sandialabs/CACTUS/README.md

-This is the CACTUS Git repository.
+This is the CACTUS(-CK) Git repository, a fork from the original CACTUS repository which adds additional functionality for wake data output and analysis.

 Installation/compilation instructions are under 'Doc/Install'